angrest/pocketBME280/README.md

 ## Programming
 The library provides the functions
 1. `begin()` initialize the communication and sensor.
 Returns `true` if a BME280 or BMP280 sensor is found.
+Optionally, you can provide your own `TwoWire` instance to be used: `begin(TwoWire &wirePort)`.
+The latter makes most sense if you do not use standard I2C ports on the ESP-Plattform.
 2. `setAddress(unit8_t address)` optionally set the I2C address of the sensor (default is `0x76`, you might try `setAddress(0x77)` if the sensor does not respond
 3. `reset()`reset sensor.
 Need to call `begin()` afterwards
 4. `startMeasurement()` kick off a measurement cycle.
 The sensor goes back to sleep automatically thereafter.